Lobster Pot Pie

 Add the thyme, salt and pepper, and simmer for 5 minutes.
 Sauce will begin to thicken.

-Stir in the heavy cream (or coconut milk).
+Stir in the heavy cream, or coconut milk.

 Remove from heat, add stir in the lobster, vegetables, parsley, and green onions.
+Adjust seasonings as needed and set aside.

-Recipe Notes
+Recipe Tips

 - This is the lobster cookie cutter that I used.